Colossians - A demonstration of the "Science of Textual Criticism"

 The Alexandrian texts go all over the place here, with most modern versions, but not all, following Vaticanus.
 Vaticanus and A, along with the NASB, NIV and ESV read the opposite with: "I have sent him to you for this very purpose, that YOU may know about OUR circumstances", instead of HE might know of YOUR estate.

 Colossians 4:10 KJB - “Aristarchus my fellow prisoner saluteth you, and Marcus, SISTER’S SON to Barnabas…”

-ESV, Geneva bible, RV, ASV, RSV, NET, ISV, NKJV, NIV, NASB, Jehovah Witness NWT, all Catholic versions like Douay-Rheims, St. Joseph NAB and New Jerusalem bible - “Aristarchus my fellow prisoner greets you, with Mark THE COUSIN of Barnabas.”
+ESV, Geneva bible, RV, ASV, RSV, NET, ISV, NKJV, NIV, NASB, Jehovah Witness NWT, ALL Catholic versions like Douay-Rheims, St. Joseph New American bible 1970 and New Jerusalem bible 1985 - “Aristarchus my fellow prisoner greets you, with Mark THE COUSIN of Barnabas.”

 The question is, was Mark the “sister’s son” (a nephew) or a “cousin”.
 A nephew and a cousin are not the same thing.
 A nephew is the son of one's own brother or sister.
 A cousin can be either the son or daughter of one's aunt or uncle.
 The two words do not mean the same thing.

 The Greek word in question here is “ο ανεψιος” (ho anepsios) and it is found only one time in the entire Greek New Testament.
 The Lexicons and dictionaries are divided or tell us that the word has two different meanings.

 Thayer’s Greek-English Lexicon tells us that the word means “a niece, nephew, or the masculine form (which is found here) means “sister’s son”.